-MMCRI is part of the Graduate School of Biomedical Sciences (GSBS), which is a unique graduate program that includes the University of Maine as the Ph.D. granting institution and six cooperating academic and research institutions within Maine.
-GSBS provides diverse interdisciplinary training in biomedical research through its tracks in multiple disciplines, including Functional Genomics, Molecular and Cellular Biology, Neuroscience, Biomedical Engineering, and Toxicology.
+The Graduate School of Biomedical Science and Engineering (GSBSE) is a unique graduate program that includes the University of Maine as the Ph.D. granting institution and six cooperating academic and research institutions within Maine.
+The GSBSE offers a Ph.D. degree in with research opportunities in research areas such as Molecular and Cellular Biology, Biomedical Engineering, Bioinformatics & Genomics, Toxicology, and Neuroscience.
+[Read more]